niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
   <br></br>

+### telegram

+This command allows you to connect bos to a personal telegram bot. https://plebnet.wiki/wiki/Umbrel_-_Installing_BoS.
+Scroll down to the <b>Installing Telegram Bot</b> section and follow along to setup your bot.
+  - Flags:
+    - `budget`: Enter a budget amount that allows you to pay invoices from telegram upto the budget amount. <b>(Not a very good idea to use this flag for security reasons).</b>
+    - `connect`: Enter a connect code to connect to your bot.
+    - `ignore-forwards-below`: Enter an amount and forwards below the entered amount will be ignored in the notifications you receive.
+    - `reset-api-key`: Allows you to start the setup process from start and enter a new API key.
+    - `use-proxy`: Pass a flag to a json file that stores socksproxy (such as Tor) information for bos to communicate with telegram.
+Supports host, port, userId and password keys
+    <br></br>
+    Sample File `proxy-config.json` (you can use any name of your choice):
+    ```
+    {
+      "host": "127.0.0.1",
+      "port": 9050
+    }
+    ```
+    <br></br>
+  Example: `bos telegram --connect 123456789 --use-proxy="/home/ubuntu/someFolder/someConfig.json"`
+  <br></br>
+  <br></br>

 ### trade-secret

 This commands allows you to trade between peers (p2p trading), for example invite to a telegram group, sell gift card codes and much more.
 <br></br>
-Example: Simply run `bos trade-secret`, it will ask you to create a trade or decode a trade.
-If you create a trade, you'll have to enter the pubkey of the peer you're trading with, a short description of your trade, the secret you're trading and the amount you want to charge for the trade.
-It will generate a code which you can share with the peer you're trading with.
-Your peer will then select the `Decode Trade` option and will be presented an invoice to pay and upon paying the invoice, secret is revealed.
+Example: Simply run `bos trade-secret`, it will ask you to create a trade or decode a trade, look at your open trades and serve stopped trades.
+Supports both open and closed trades.
+Run the command and you will be presented with options.
+An open trade is not entering the pubkey of the node your trading with and any node and purchase secrets from you.
+A closed trade involves entering a pubkey and the trade will be encoded with the peer's pubkey and only that specific node can decode the trade.
 <br></br>
 <br></br>